gavr-games/reborn-mmorpg/engine/README.md

 ## TODO
 - send visible objects updates once per 500ms and check performance
 - add healing potions
-- don't allow to move out of the map
 - add database of game objects, craft OR editor to manage atlases
 - switch from json to protobuf
 - add minimap feature